 Sales cycle organization chart

-The sales cycle can be seen as an organizational chart, where the entire sales process is divided into specific, purchase-relevant phases.
+The full sales cycle can be seen as an organizational chart, where the entire sales process is divided into specific, purchase-relevant phases.
 Depending on these phases, the associated activities and organizational processes are determined.

 How the particular sales cycle and its phases look like is defined by specific products and services.
-But typically, there are 5-7 sales cycle stages.
+But typically, there are 5-7 sales life cycle stages.

 Prospecting for leads